dportik/SuperCRUNCH/docs/Analysis_Overview.md

 ##### `-i <path-to-directory>`

 > **Required**: The full path to a directory containing the unaligned or aligned fasta files.
+Fasta files in the directory must have extensions '.fasta' or '.fa' to be read.

 ##### `-r <choice>`